doesnotcompete/thermal-print/README.md

 use thermal_print::*
 ```

 Bitmap printing depends on the [TinyBMP](https://crates.io/crates/tinybmp) crate.
-See the example on [Printing Bitmaps] below.
+See the example on printing bitmaps below.

 ## Examples
 ### Setup, Formatting, and Printing Text